veevyo/TI-BASIC-guessing-game/README.md

-# TI BASIC Guessing Game
+# TI-Basic Random Number Guesser by veevyo
 ![](RANDOM.gif)

-TI-Basic Random Number Guesser by veevyo
 Thank you to andrewk on the /r/calculators Discord server for helping me remember how End works!

 # About